 The test which comes next in line is the lipid or the fat profile test.
 The blood test that comes under a lipid profile test is HDL cholesterol levels, LDL cholesterol levels, total cholesterol, and triglycerides.

-As you may know, high levels of LDL and total cholesterol sounds an alarm bell for your overall health; not just weight loss.
+As you may know, high levels of LDL and total cholesterol sound an alarm bell for your overall health; not just weight loss.

 On the other hand, a high or optimum level of HDL or good cholesterol is definitely a good sign.
 Get this report to a nutritionist for a diet-related solution.